iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 6 - Disconnect

 Instruct robot to immediately terminate BLE connection.
-This is sometimes faster than disconnecting from BLE central manager side.
+This is sometimes faster than disconnecting from BLE host's side.

 <table>
   <tr>